kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part2.md

         COUNT(CASE WHEN dept_skills.SkillCount < 5 THEN 1 END) as DepartmentsWithSkillGaps,

-        -- Revenue growth potential (projects in pipeline) SUM(CASE WHEN p.ProjectStatus = 'Planning' THEN p.Budget ELSE 0 END) as PipelineValue
+        -- Revenue growth potential (projects in pipeline) SUM(CASE WHEN p.Status = 'Planning' THEN p.Budget ELSE 0 END) as PipelineValue

     FROM Employees e
         INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
         LEFT JOIN (
-            SELECT DepartmentID, AVG(BaseSalary) as AvgSalary
+            SELECT DepartmentID, AVG(e.BaseSalary) as AvgSalary
             FROM Employees
             WHERE IsActive = 1
             GROUP BY DepartmentID